Table of contents

 How to Use Transferable Skills to Enhance a Career Change Resume

-So how do you know which transferable skills apply to your new role?
+So, how do you know which transferable skills apply to your new role?
 Start with the job listing.
-Look for keywords that the employer uses to describe the responsibilities of the role.
+Look for keywords that describe the responsibilities of the role.
 Your previous experience may not line up exactly with the niche expertise in the job description, but you'll surely find some soft skills that match.

 How to Discuss a Career Change in Each Section of Your Resume

-From your resume profile down to your education, big career changes can feel like a major blocker to getting started on your writing process.
-The good news is — they don't have to be!
+From your resume profile down to your education, big career changes can feel like a major blocker to getting started on your resume.
+The good news is—they don't have to be!
 As long as you're open and honest about your unique circumstances, you can still build a resume where each section shines.
 Here's how:

 Address your unique circumstances up front in your resume profile